 - Extracurricular activities can be a great way to show there’s more to you than simply good grades and test scores.
 With the proper strategizing, your after-school activities could produce the ‘wow’ factors you need to be successful at the very competitive schools where the vast majority of applicants clear the high academic qualifications hurdles.

-- If you want to play sports in college, continue participating in appropriate sports camps and/or leagues this summer.
+- If you want to play sports in college, sign up for appropriate NCAA-approved sports teams this fall.

 - Your weaknesses.
 Sometimes it is best not to bring attention to a weakness.
-Other times, it must be acknowledged and explained.
+Other times, it must be mitigated.
 Weaknesses can be mitigated in the personal statement, addendum, or letters of reference.

 - Your story themes and ‘wow’ factors.
 What are the most important points you need to make about your background, values, beliefs, and experiences?
 Have you adequately prioritized these points?
 If you attempt to convey too many different points, you risk coming across as unfocused.
 You also risk not covering any of your points in adequate detail to successfully distinguish your candidacy.
 Ask yourself what makes you unique in a way that is going to make any admissions officer just really want to recruit you to their school?

 - Your fit.
 Why are you a match made in heaven for the specific school being targeted?
 Why will you be a better fit and contribute more to the program and community than the other applicants?
 Does your application convincingly argue that, if admitted, you will gladly attend the program?

 - If you are a freshman, sophomore, or junior, now is a good time to take a critical inventory of your college candidacy.
 Will you clear the academic qualification hurdles at the schools you are targeting?
 Would you benefit from taking a summer enrichment program?
 Should you find some additional extracurricular activities to improve your candidacy?
 (Remember, though, that you want to avoid giving the admissions committees the impression that you only got involved in these activities for reasons of expediency).